-She represents governments contractors in industries including reseller and integrator; IP research, development and commercialization; healthcare; classified intelligence programs; defense; aviation; power generation and distribution; oil and gas; domestic and international logistics; domestic and international construction; museum outfitting; and manufacturing.
-She assists clients in setting up internal controls, governance, risk and compliance policies, procedures, and processes.
-She has a robust practice in preparation of contract modifications, requests for equitable adjustment and claims.
+She represents governments contractors and other heavily regulated companies in industries including IP research, development and commercialization; healthcare and life sciences; classified intelligence programs; defense; aviation; power generation and distribution; oil and gas; domestic and international logistics; reseller and integrator; domestic and international construction; museum outfitting; and manufacturing.

 In addition to government procurement law, Rose assists clients navigate complex laws controlling government financial assistance including grants and cooperative agreements.
 Grant related issues arise from the pre-award phase through post-award implementation, reporting and closeout.
 Common federal matters include interpretation and implementation of Uniform Grant Guidance requirements.

 She assists clients with federal programs including FAR and Non-FAR based Research and Development Programs (including SBIR/STTR, OTA, CRADA, PIA, TIA, and FFR&D opportunities), as well as Set-Aside opportunities (including AbilityOne, VA and SBA programs), etc. She counsels clients on the eligibility requirements of socioeconomic programs, including SBA’s 8(a), HUBZone, WOSB and SDVOSB programs.
 She provides advice and counsel related to teaming for particular opportunities and maintenance of internal business infrastructure required to ensure continued program compliance.